PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 .. warning::

-   Sphinx is always rendering the content inside the only directive, but is discarding the output if not needed.
+   Sphinx is always processing the content inside of the only directive, but is discarding the output if not needed.
    So if you create objects within the only directive, they are available to the datamodel.
+   See the following needtable for demonstration.

 .. needtable::
    :filter: c.this_doc() and section_name == "Sphinx: only Directive"
-   :style: datatables

 Sphinx: ifconfig Directive